 - Build a fence, planter box, stacked rock wall, retaining wall, ornamental lighting, or benches

-- Install any hard surface that does not absorb water (other than replacing an existing driveway)
+- Install any hard surface that does not absorb water (other than repairing an existing driveway)

 - Install anything that alters the natural grade